liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 While the transformative potential of AI in ethics committees is an intriguing proposition, it is imperative that we approach this development with caution and critical reflection.
 The integration of AI into decision-making must not come at the cost of ethical depth or the diversity of perspectives that frame moral inquiry.
 As a researcher from the Global South, I feel a profound responsibility to advocate for inclusive ethics that recognize and honor these diverse viewpoints. **In essence, using AI as a tool to strengthen ethical decision-making should be pursued cautiously, ensuring that the humanity of ethical deliberations is preserved.**

-# Article title: How Ethics, Regulations And Guidelines Can Shape Responsible AI
+Article 17:# Article title: How Ethics, Regulations And Guidelines Can Shape Responsible AI

 ### Notes 1: